 Foreclosure is the legal process by which the lender in a mortgage arrangement takes possession of the property (usually a house) that secured the loan.
 This is done when the Alhambra, California debtor has repeatedly failed to make their payments.
 Foreclosure usually requires the house to be sold at an auction.
 Usually, banks want to rid themselves of the property as soon as they can, in order to collect as much money as possible.

 In every state, including California, borrowers have the option to go through foreclosure by judicial sale.
 This means that the auction will be overseen by a court, to make sure that the bank makes an effort to get as high a price as possible (to increase the chances that the entire balance will be covered, as well as the odds that there will be some money leftover for the borrower).
 In some states, original mortgages are "non-recourse loans," meaning that the lender can only recover ownership of the house in the event of default.
 If the house is now worth less than the balance of the mortgage, the lender has to take the loss.
-You should speak with a Alhambra, California lawyer to see if this state is one of them.
+You should speak with an Alhambra, California Lawyer to see if this state is one of them.
 However, it is almost always the case that this protection does not apply to loans which have been refinanced.

 How Can I Avoid Foreclosure in California?